EOEPCA/deployment-guide/docs/building-blocks/data-access.md

 The building block offers:

-- STAC API for data discovery
+- STAC API for data discovery with optional transaction support
 - Support for retrieval and visualisation of raster and vector data via standard OGC APIs
 - Dynamic specification of which datasets should be delivered with which data access services
 - Integration with other building blocks through shared databases (e.g. pgSTAC)
+- Optional IAM integration for secure access control
+- Event-driven architecture support via CloudEvents

 ---